reefland/motd/README.md

 ![screen_shot](screen_shot.png)

 ---

+## HDDTemp not Required

+The `hddtemp` utility was once the primary way to monitor and gather drive temperature information.
+However HDDTemp project is considered dead and no longer maintained.
+It is no longer included in many distribution repositories.
+If you do not have HDDTemp this script will fallback to scraping `smartctl` for temperature information.

+---

+## Adding Sensors to HDDTemp

-The HDDTemp project is falling behind.
-It lacks database entries for many not so new technologies.
-It should be straight forward to add sensors for SATA SSD devices, but it lacks any NVMe support (see below for workaround).
+Since HDDTemp project is no longer maintained it lacks database entries for many not so new technologies.
+It should be straight forward to add sensors for SATA SSD devices, but it lacks any NVMe support.

 If `hddtemp` is unable to locate a temperature sensor but `smartctl` shows a sensor attribute exists, it can be added: